Dining / Dining Guide / Dining Guide: Lafayette Square

 Winnie’s Wine Bar

 Wine Bar.
-Sharing a building with Hamilton’s Urban Steakhouse & Bourbon Bar, the latest endeavor from Paul and Wendy Hamilton has a retro aviation feel that’s reminiscent of the airport lounges of yesteryear, including comfy leather chairs, tables cobbled from old suitcases, and clocks showing different wine time zones, instead of cities.
-The food offerings consist of two dozen small to medium wine-friendly dishes, many of them sharable.
-The wine menu includes seven flights, bottles, and wines by the glass, with 80 choices in all.
+Sharing a building with Hamilton’s Urban Steakhouse & Bourbon Bar, Paul and Wendy Hamilton’s fun wine bar has a retro aviation feel that’s reminiscent of the airport lounges of yesteryear, including comfy leather chairs, tables cobbled from old suitcases, and clocks showing different wine time zones, instead of cities.
+The food offerings are mostly sharable and range from ranch pork rinds to seared scallops.
+The wine menu includes flights, bottles, and wines by the glass.
 2101 Chouteau, 314-242-9463. $$